Starry stonewort distribution in 2017 (3).

 Starry stonewort (Nitellopsis obtusa) looks like a rooted plant but it is actually an algae.
-The plant is native to Europe and Asia and was first discovered in the St. Lawrence River in 1978.1 In 1983, it was found in the Detroit River near Belle Isle2 and as of May 2017, starry stonewort was present in over half the counties in the southern Lower Peninsula3.
+The plant is native to Europe and Asia and was first discovered in the St. Lawrence River in 19781.
+In 1983, it was found in the Detroit River near Belle Isle2, and as of May 2017, starry stonewort was present in over half the counties in the southern Lower Peninsula3.

 Bulbils are small, but visible to the naked eye.